-Sean Maguire is a hybrid goaltender who possesses a solid frame very good overall natural talent.
+Sean Maguire is a hybrid goaltender who possesses a solid frame and very good overall natural talent.
 He is fairly athletic with good lateral movement, but most importantly he is a winner.
 Maguire has a tendency to maybe overplay the puck or scramble around too much in his crease.
 He is considered raw at this point, but has the size and athleticism to potentially develop into an NHL caliber goaltender.